 \draw [line width=\nodewidth, fill=black] (B1) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=black] (B2) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=black] (B3) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=black] (B4) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=black] (B5) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=black] (B6) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=white] (W1) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=white] (W2) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=white] (W3) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=white] (W4) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=white] (W5) circle [radius=\noderad] ; \draw [line width=\nodewidth, fill=white] (W6) circle [radius=\noderad] ; }

-The followings are $\theta$-stable perfect matchings.
-In particular, $D_1, \cdots, D_5$ are corner perfect matchings, $D_6$ is a boundary one, and $D_7,D_8$ are internal ones.
-These correspond to each lattice point in $\Delta$ as shown in the above figure.
+The following figures are $\theta$-stable perfect matchings.
+In particular, $D_1, \dots, D_5$ are corner perfect matchings, $D_6$ is a boundary one, and $D_7,D_8$ are internal ones.
+These correspond to lattice points in $\Delta$ as shown in the above figure.

 Then, we consider the mutations of the perfect matching $D_7$.
 Since $0\in Q_0$ is a strict source of $(Q,\sfD_7)$, and $5\in Q_0$ is a strict sink of $(Q,\sfD_7)$, we can apply the mutations $\lambda^+_0$ and $\lambda^-_5$ to $D_7$.
 Repeating these arguments, we have the exchange graph of mutations as shown in Figure~\ref{ex_graph_pm}.
 In this figure, each edge is indexed by the mutable vertex.
 We note that the mutated perfect matchings correspond to the same interior lattice point in $\Delta$ by Theorem~\ref{pm_mutation_equiv}.
 However, the mutated ones are not $\theta$-stable (see Remark~\ref{rem_mut_pm}).
 For example, the bottom perfect matching in Figure~\ref{ex_graph_pm} is not $\theta$-stable, but $\theta^\prime$-stable where $\theta^\prime=(1,1,1,-7,1,1,1,1)$.

-Similarly, by applying the mutations to $D_8$, we can obtain the exchange graph whose vertices are perfect matchings mutation equivalent to $D_8$ and corresponding to the same interior lattice point as $D_8$.
+Similarly, by applying the mutations to $D_8$, we can obtain perfect matchings mutation equivalent to $D_8$ which correspond to the same interior lattice point as $D_8$.

 We further remark that as we mentioned $D_7$ and $D_8$ are $\theta$-stable perfect matchings, and $5\in Q_0$ (resp. $6\in Q_0$) is a strict sink of $(Q,\sfD_7)$ (resp. $(Q,\sfD_8)$).
-These vertices are \emph{essential vertices} in the sense of \cite{CIK}, and these are related with ``Reid's recipe" (see e.g., \cite{BCQV,Cra,Tap}).
+These vertices are \emph{essential vertices} in the sense of \cite{CIK}, and these are related to ``Reid's recipe" (see e.g., \cite{BCQV,Cra,Tap}).

 \end{example}